-3.3 STANDARD CORNER LOT SETBACKS
+3.4 STANDARD CORNER LOT SETBACKS

-Where applicable, standard corner lots must comply with the setback requirements listed in Section 3.2, as well as the following.
+Where applicable, standard corner lots must comply with the setback requirements listed in Section 3.3, as well as the following.

-Setbacks from the secondary street frontage must comply with Rescode and/or any other governing authority requirements.
+The setbacks from the secondary street frontage must comply with Rescode and/or any other governing authority requirements.

-Where facing the secondary street frontage, the garage must be setback a minimum of 4.9m from the secondary street frontage.
+Where facing the secondary street frontage, the garage must be setback a minimum of 5m from the secondary street frontage.

 An easement running along the rear of the lot cannot be built over, and the garage may have to be setback from the rear boundary to accommodate the easement.
-Garages must be located adjacent to the side boundary of the lot but are not permitted adjacent to boundaries abutting public open space.